Origins of the International Space Station: Freedom

 Approved by then-president Ronald Reagan and announced in the 1984 State of the Union Address, "We can follow our dreams to distant stars, living and working in space for peaceful economic and scientific gain", the proposed Freedom changed considerably.

 NASA's first cost assessment in 1987 revealed the "Dual Keel" Station would cost $14.5 billion.
 This caused a political uproar in Congress, and NASA and Reagan Administration officials reached a compromise in March 1987 which allowed the agency to proceed with a cheaper $12.2-billion Phase One Station that could be completed after 10 or 11 Shuttle assembly flights.
 This design initially omitted the $3.4-billion 'Dual Keel' structure and half of the power generators.
 The new Space Station configuration was named Freedom by Reagan in June 1988.
 Originally, Freedom would have carried two 37.5 kW solar arrays.
 However, Congress quickly insisted on adding two more arrays for scientific users.
 The Space Station programme was plagued by conflicts during the entire 1984–1987 definition phase.
-In 1987, the Department of Defense (DoD) briefly demanded to have full access to the Station for military research, despite strong objections from NASA and the international partners.
+In 1987, the Department of Defense (DoD) briefly demanded to have full access to the Station for military research, despite strong objections from NASA and international partners.
 Besides the expected furore from the international partners, the DoD position sparked a shouting match between Defense Secretary Caspar Weinberger and powerful members of Congress that extended right up to the final Fiscal 1988 budget authorisation in July 1987.
 Reagan wanted to invite other NATO countries to participate in the US-led project, since the Soviet Union had been launching international crews to their Salyut space stations since 1971.
 At one point, then-anonymous disgruntled NASA employees calling themselves "Center for Strategic Space Studies" suggested that instead of building Freedom, NASA should take the back-up Skylab from display in the National Air and Space Museum in Washington and launch that.

 An agreement signed in September 1988 allocated 97% of the US lab resources to NASA while the Canadian CSA would receive 3% in return for its contribution.
 Europe and Japan would retain 51% of their own laboratory modules.
 Six Americans and two international astronauts would be permanently based on Space Station Freedom.
 Several NASA Space Shuttle missions in the 1980s and early 1990s included spacewalks to demonstrate and test space station construction techniques.